ucr-ula/ucr-ula/README.md

 - <span style="color:orange">Computer systems: CS 61 </span>
 - <span style="color:green">Software construction: CS 100 </span>

 Your friendly neighborhood ULAs are ready to help!
-Just drop in to one of their help desk hours listed in the Calendar below with any questions you have. **It's free, and no advance registration required.** Some sessions are held online through Zoom and others in <A HREF="images/chung-map_129.png" target="_blank">Winston Chung Hall 129</A>, and will start in **Week 2 of the Fall 2022 quarter** (Oct.
-3).
+Just drop in to one of their help desk hours listed in the Calendar below with any questions you have. **It's free, and no advance registration required.** Some sessions are held online through Zoom and others in <A HREF="images/chung-map_129.png" target="_blank">Winston Chung Hall 129</A>, and will start in **Week 2 of the Winter 2023 quarter** (Jan.
+16, 2023).